greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 For the parameter value *n*, Greenplum Database stops processing input rows when you import data with the `COPY` command or from an external table if the first *n* rows processed contain formatting errors.
 If a valid row is processed within the first *n* rows, Greenplum Database continues processing input rows.

-Setting the value to 0 disables this limit.
+Setting the value to 0 deactivates this limit.

 The `SEGMENT REJECT LIMIT` clause can also be specified for the `COPY` command or the external table definition to limit the number of rejected rows.